Zohar-Ifrah/airuni/README.md

 <h2>AirUni Description</h2>
 <p>AirUni is an app in which you can rent houses, rooms for a limited period of time anywhere in the world at affordable prices for every pocket.
-You can view details about the property, save to list, see location on the map, browse through photos, receive updates in real time when the order is confirmed.</p>
+You can view details about the property, save to wishlist, see location on the map, browse through photos, receive updates in real time when the order is confirmed.</p>

 <h2>Technologies</h2>